Brett-Constantinoff/Ember/README.md

  This will generate a visual studio solution file in the root directory which you can then use the build the poject

+ ## How To Use
+ To move the camera use the WASD keys, to look around hold down the right mouse button and move the mouse.
+Zoom by using the middle scroll wheel.

 ## TO-DO
 * ~~Load Obj files~~